Leonard leads Clippers past Doncic, Mavs to reach 2nd round

 The Mavericks had only two field goals in the first six minutes of the third quarter, both by Doncic, and by the time he made the second the Clippers had opened the half with a 20-3 run that turned a six-point lead into a 77-54 lead.

-But Doncic kept coming at them, with a 3-pointer and two three-point plays in the final 1:28 to cut it to 85-74.
+But Doncic wouldn’t quit, with a 3-pointer and two three-point plays in the final 1:28 to cut it to 85-74.

 He made another 3 that trimmed it to 88-82 with 9:27 to play but Dallas couldn’t get any closer.
 Los Angeles began putting the ball in Leonard’s hands and he delivered with eight straight Clippers points before consecutive 3-pointers by Reggie Jackson pushed it to 105-89.